Andrew McCutchen Player Props: Pirates vs. Giants

 Andrew McCutchen At The Plate

-- McCutchen has 43 hits this season and a team-best OBP of .356.
+- McCutchen leads Pittsburgh in OBP (.359) this season, fueled by 44 hits.

-- Among the qualified hitters in MLB action, he ranks 76th in batting average, 40th in on-base percentage, and 78th in slugging.
+- He ranks 77th in batting average, 40th in on base percentage, and 79th in slugging among the qualified hitters in baseball.

-- McCutchen has picked up a hit in 61.7% of his 47 games this season, with more than one hit in 23.4% of them.
+- McCutchen has picked up a hit in 62.5% of his 48 games this season, with multiple hits in 22.9% of those games.

-- He has homered in eight games this season (17.0%), homering in 4.1% of his plate appearances.

-- McCutchen has had at least one RBI in 29.8% of his games this season (14 of 47), with two or more RBI five times (10.6%).
-He has also been responsible for three or more of his team's runs in one contest.
+- McCutchen has picked up an RBI in 29.2% of his games this year, with two or more RBI in 10.4% of his games.
+He has also driven in three or more runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.